NISystemsEngineering/rfmx-pythonnet/README.md

   * Windows
   * Macintosh
   * Linux
-  * Any others that can run Python and RpyC
+  * Any others that can run Python and RPyC

 # How it Works
 The server script imports the required libraries/modules for communicating with the instrument(s).